-The Dreams Take Flight Scholarship Program has played a significant role in the cultivation of talented students from rural areas; over 7 years it has assisted 774 young students, of whom more than 100 students have now graduated successfully.
-Yuanta launched this scholarship program with the hope that it would help create new opportunities in children's lives, allowing them to focus on their studies, and, through the mentorship and support of Yuanta and Fu Jen University, realize that as long as they work hard, life will have unlimited possibilities.
+The Dreams Take Flight Scholarship Program has played a significant role in the cultivation of talented students from rural areas; over 8 years it has assisted 995 young students, who have moved on to becoming 72 college students and 3 graduate students.
+Yuanta launched this scholarship program with the hope that it would help create new opportunities in these children's lives, allowing them to focus on their studies, and, through the mentorship and support of Yuanta and Fu Jen University, realize that as long as they work hard, life will have unlimited possibilities.

 The Ministry of Education's "Digital Companion" program has been in operation since 2006.
 It uses computers, internet, video conferencing technology and online teaching platforms to nurture students from remote areas to learn and interact in class and life.
 The digital companion program is also a key project in the Dreams Take Flight Program, making use of both on-site teaching from local educators and digital tutoring, with resources and support coming from both governmental and private sources.
-In the Dreams Take Flight Program, Fu Jen University recruits college mentors to provide twice-weekly after-school tutoring services to rural students, offering a student-centered learning environment to participants, while also promoting a spirit of social service among the university student tutors.
-Through the joint efforts of the Yuanta Cultural and Educational Foundation and the community, there are currently 27 partner universities in Taiwan that are engaged in online tutoring services, benefitting a total of 111 primary and secondary schools, and 1,512 students.
+In the Dreams Take Flight Program, Fu Jen University recruits college mentors to provide two after-school tutoring sessions twice-weekly to rural students, offering a student-centered learning environment to participants, while also promoting a spirit of community service among the university student tutors.
+Through the joint efforts of the Yuanta Cultural and Educational Foundation and the community, in 2018’s Yuanta-FJU rural education tutoring project, a total of 1,620 underprivileged students took part in the tutoring program.

 Since 2011, we have cooperated with the Fu Jen University's Rural Education Team to provide tutoring to rural middle school children and organize curriculums for both winter and summer schools.
-In this way, we help to care for these children all the way to college graduation and the completion of their higher education.
-As part of these efforts, the FJU team insists on respecting local cultural values in each location and making use of the most appropriate methods to provide professional tutoring.
-Through the winter and summer schools staffed by college students, the local children not only receive guidance and instruction, but also have a way to spend their vacations active and engaged rather than being idle.
-By interacting with the FJU team, they cultivate self-esteem and respect for others, while also gaining a better understanding of the value of educational resources, developing a positive attitude, and becoming more responsible.
-These winter and summer schools help the children continue to learn, lighten the load on parents, and provide rural children with educational opportunities on par with their urban counterparts.
+In this way, we help to provide in-depth care for these children all the way to college graduation and the completion of their higher education.
+As part of these efforts, the FJU team respects local cultural values of each location and is committed to arranging professional tutoring in the most appropriate manner.
+Through the winter and summer tutoring classes from college students, the local children not only receive guidance and instruction, but also have an active way to spend their vacation, being engaged in their studies rather than being idle.
+By interacting with the FJU team, they cultivate self-esteem and respect for others, while also learning to cherish the valuable educational resources, developing a positive attitude, and becoming more responsible.
+These classes enable the children to continue to learn during winter and summer vacations, lighten the load on parents, and provide rural children with the same educational opportunities as their urban counterparts.

-Twice a year, we hold scholarship “Growth Camps,” offering these Yuanta Kids a chance to get together with their families and each other for a two-day, one-night camp to catch up and share their different experiences.
+Twice a year, we hold scholarship “Growth Camps,” offering these Yuanta Kids a chance to get together with their Yuanta family members.
+In the two-day, one-night camp, the students get to catch up and share their different life and learning experiences.
 Lu Tze-Han, chair of the Taiwan Rural Education Center at FJU and project director, has expressed her gratitude to Yuanta for our long-time support and assistance, and her hope that the spirit of the project will continue to blossom in the hearts of these Yuanta Kids as they pass it on to younger generations.
-As positive role models, they will encourage younger people to treasure hard-won opportunities and give back to the community, spreading the positive spirit of the Dreams Take Flight Program far and wide.
+As role models Yuanta Kids should treasure each and every precious opportunities and give back to the community, spreading the positive spirit of the Dreams Take Flight Program far and wide.